 Section 155.210(d) states that a Navigator may not be a health insurance issuer, a subsidiary of a health insurance issuer, an association that includes members of or lobbies on behalf of the insurance industry, or receive any consideration, directly or indirectly, from any health insurance issuer in connection with the enrollment of any individuals or employees in a QHP or non-QHP.
-We proposed to amend section 155.210(d) to provide that a Navigator must also not be an issuer of stop loss insurance, or a subsidiary of an issuer of stop loss insurance, and must not receive any consideration, directly or indirectly, from any issuer of stop loss insurance in connection with the enrollment of any issuer of stop loss insurance.
+We proposed to amend section 155.210(d) to provide that a Navigator must also not be an issuer of stop loss insurance, or a subsidiary of an issuer of stop loss insurance, and must not receive any consideration, directly or indirectly, from any issuer of stop loss insurance in connection with the enrollment of individuals or employees in a QHP or non-QHP.